pagopa/pagopa-ecommerce-event-dispatcher-service/README.md

-Since an event can be written to dead letter queue for multiple reasons (see above) there is a mechanism that, contextually to dead letter event writing to dead letter queue, create an OpenTelemetry span that is used to display an overall dead letter queue event dashboard.
+Since an event can be written to dead letter queue for multiple reasons (see above) there is a mechanism that, contextually to dead letter event writing to dead letter queue, creates an OpenTelemetry span that is used to display an overall dead letter queue event dashboard.
 This span has the following fields:

 | field key                            | description                                                                                                                            | mandatory |